agriculturegovau/agds-next/.changeset/pretty-terms-tan.md

 '@ag.ds-next/react': minor
 ---

-file-upload: Add support for showing previously uploaded files with the new `existingFiles` prop.
+file-upload: Added support for showing previously uploaded files with the new `existingFiles` and `onRemoveExistingFile` props.